kpsdev1/Fitness-365/README.md

 ## Technologies Used:
 The technologies that were used to create the site were:
-- HTML
+- HTML.
-- CSS
+- CSS.
-- JavaScript which was just used for the Navigation
+- JavaScript which was just used for the Navigation bar.
-- Balsamiq was used to create the wireframes
+- Balsamiq was used to create the wireframes.
-- Adobe Photoshop was used to resize some of the images
+- Adobe Photoshop was used to resize some of the images.
 - - -

 ## Testing:
 To make sure the site was fully responsive and compatible with different browsers and device, I tested the site on Multiple devices as well as different browsers.
-I also ran my code through validators to makes ure there was no code or structural erros.
+I also ran my code through validators to makes sure there was no code or structural errors.

 ### Devices the site was tested on
 Below is a list of devices which I test the site on and it was compatible with all:
-- IPhone 11
+- IPhone 11.
-- Samsung S8
+- Samsung S8.
-- Sansung A52
+- Sansung A52.
-- Ipad 7
+- Ipad 7.
-- Amazon Fire
+- Amazon Fire.
-- Dell Inspiron
+- Dell Inspiron.
-- Dell S2722DC monitor
+- Dell S2722DC monitor.

 ### Web browsers the site was tested on
 Below is a list of web browsers on which the site was tested and agin it was compatible with all: